 Measuring the Impact of Community Building

-You can’t improve what you don’t track.
-Here’s how to measure community success.
+You cannot improve what you do not track.
+Here’s how to measure community success:

 Engagement Rates